Miranda July: All Fours

-Styles and themes
+Style and themes

 July was heavily inspired by the riot grrrl movement.
 She was friends with several of the bands who were part of the movement such as Bikini Kill, Excuse 17, and Heavens to Betsy.

-Her films have a common theme of "intimacy."
-For example, many of her work's titles use pronouns ("me", "you", "we", etc.).
-July creates "slice of life" films using ordinary characters and giving them attention within her films.
-She describes this as her being, "desperate to bring people together."
-However, as she's aged she's become more interested in how people sabotage coming together.
+Her films have a common theme of intimacy.
+July creates slice of life films using ordinary characters.
+She describes this as her being "desperate to bring people together."
+In her later career, she's become more interested in how people sabotage coming together.

-July receives criticism for being too "niche" or trying too hard to seem "quirky."
-According to The New York Times, "July has come to personify everything infuriating about the Etsy-shopping, Wes Anderson-quoting, McSweeney's-reading, coastal-living category of upscale urban bohemia that flourished in the aughts [sic]."
-She is often lumped in with directors like Wes Anderson and Noah Baumbach, but says she gets more push-back than them due to her films being so emotional and feminine, being called "precious" and "twee."
-In this same interview with The New York Times, July explains that she likes the directors she's been compared to, but they never get criticized for making films about themselves, though she as a female filmmaker is often labeled "self-obsessed."
-In a 2015 Guardian article, July adds, "Yes, it's pretty clear that 'whimsical' is a diminishing word, [...]
+July has received criticism for being too niche or trying too hard to seem quirky.
+According to The New York Times, "July has come to personify everything infuriating about the Etsy-shopping, Wes Anderson-quoting, McSweeney's-reading, coastal-living category of upscale urban bohemia that flourished in the aughts."
+She is often categorized with directors like Wes Anderson and Noah Baumbach, but says she gets more pushback than them due to her films being more emotional and feminine.
+In the same interview with The New York Times, July explained that she likes the directors she's been compared to, but they never get criticized for making films about themselves, though she as a female filmmaker is often labeled "self-obsessed."
+In a 2015 Guardian article, July added, "Yes, it's pretty clear that 'whimsical' is a diminishing word, [...]
 I almost think asking the question is like I'm being asked to gossip about myself.
 I think it's kind of a female thing, being asked to gossip about yourself.
 I think I'm maybe done with that."

 July also often includes the theme of sex in her films.
-The New York Times describes this theme "as both a sudden surprise and a way to illuminate the inner lives of her characters".
-July elaborates: "I was always interested in sex, even as a kid.
+The New York Times describes it "as both a sudden surprise and a way to illuminate the inner lives of her characters".
+July elaborated: "I was always interested in sex, even as a kid.
 Sex includes shame and humiliation and fantasies and longing.
 It's so dense with the kinds of things I'm interested in."

-She has also expressed her interest in the rhythm and feeling of film, rather than being "inspired" by other filmmakers, and states that she wouldn't call herself a "cinephile."
+She has also expressed her interest in the rhythm and feeling of film rather than being inspired by other filmmakers and stated that she wouldn't call herself a cinephile.

-In between Me and You and Everyone We Know and The Future, July began to incorporate some of the oddball avant-garde things she had done in theater performance into her films, some of which was easier to swallow on stage but not on screen, such as the talking cat in The Future, which she was later criticized for by viewers.
+In between working on Me and You and Everyone We Know and The Future, July began to incorporate some of the avant-garde ideas she had done in theater into her films.
+Some of these were well-received on stage but not on screen, such as the talking cat in The Future, which she was later criticized for by viewers.

-July also has a strong interest in clothing and costume.
-She served as the lookbook creative director for Uniqlo UT's 2019 clothing line.
+July also has a strong interest in clothing and costumes.
+She served as the lookbook creative director for the Uniqlo UT 2019 clothing line.